utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/publish-private-network-elements-with-api.md

 ---
-title: "Automate Private API Network publication using the Postman API"
+title: "Automate publishing to the Private API Network using the Postman API"
 updated: 2023-08-02
 contextual_links:
   - type: section